lyz-code/blue-book/docs/python.md

 # Interesting libraries to explore

+* [schedule](https://github.com/dbader/schedule): Python job scheduling for
+    humans.
+Run Python functions (or any other callable) periodically using a friendly syntax.
 * [textual](https://github.com/willmcgugan/textual): Textual is a TUI (Text User Interface) framework for Python using Rich as a renderer.
 * [parso](https://github.com/davidhalter/parso): Parses Python code.